embeddedsystemsjimbo/Pong_game_python/README.md

 This Pong game was created using Python and the "Turtle Graphics" library to demonstrate and practice OOP programming concepts.

-This version of Pong is based of the orignal game introduce by the Atari in the 70s.
+This version of Pong is based of the orignal game introduce by the Atari corporation in the 70s.

+The goal of the game is to use the paddles, to prevent the ball from reaching each player's respective side of the screen.
+Each successful return of the ball by a player increases the ball speed.
+The score for each player is shown on their respective side of the pong game screen.

 The left player can move their paddle up with the "w" key and down with the "s" key.
 Similarly, the right player can move their paddle up with the "arrow up" key and down with the "arrow down: key.
-Each successful return of the ball by a player increases the ball speed.
-The score for each player is shown on their respective side of the pong game screen.

 To run game, execute " Python3 pong_game.py" from terminal.

 For more info on the game Pong see the wiki linked below: